mvysny/vaadin-kotlin-pwa/README.md

 | [frontend/styles.html](src/main/webapp/frontend/styles.html) | The CSS styles applied to your web app.
 It uses [Vaadin Lumo Theme](https://vaadin.com/themes/lumo)
 | [src/main/kotlin/](src/main/kotlin) | The main Kotlin sources of your web app.
 You'll be mostly editing this folder
 | [Bootstrap.kt](src/main/kotlin/com/vaadin/pwademo/Bootstrap.kt) | When Servlet Container (such as Tomcat) starts your app, it will run the `Bootstrap.contextInitialized()` function before any calls to your app are made.
 We need to bootstrap the Vaadin-on-Kotlin framework, in order to have support for the database; then we'll run Flyway migration scripts, to make sure that the database is up-to-date.
 After that's done, your app is ready to be serving client browsers.
+| [MainView.kt](src/main/kotlin/com/vaadin/pwademo/MainView.kt) | The main view of the app, it defines how the UI looks like and how the components are nested into one another.
+The UI is defined by the means of so-called DSL; see [Karibu-DSL examples](https://github.com/mvysny/karibu-dsl#how-to-write-dsls-for-vaadin-8-and-vaadin8-v7-compat) for more examples.
+| [AddTaskForm.kt](src/main/kotlin/com/vaadin/pwademo/AddTaskForm.kt) | An example of a reusable component which can be placed anywhere into your UI.
+It also contains a bit of custom logic to do stuff.
+| [Task.kt](src/main/kotlin/com/vaadin/pwademo/Task.kt) | An entity which represents a row in the `Task` database table.
+We're using Vaadin-on-Kotlin `vok-db` library to access the database.

 ### Develop with pleasure